 Federal Relay Service

 The Federal Relay Service provides telecommunications service that enables federal agencies to communicate with individuals who are deaf, hard-of-hearing, deafblind or have speech disabilities and wish to communicate with a hearing person who uses a standard telephone.
 The Federal Relay Service provides additional information and a list of toll-free and toll access numbers.

 The U.S. Access Board is an independent federal agency that promotes equality for people with disabilities through leadership in accessible design and the development of accessibility guidelines and standards.
 For more information about accessibility guidelines and standards or if you have concerns about the accessibility of another agency’s facilities or resources or seek to file a complaint against another agency, contact the U.S. Access Board.

+The US Holocaust Memorial Museum is an Equal Opportunity Employer (EOE) that embraces a diverse and inclusive workplace.
 For more information about the Museum’s process for handling EEO complaints, including complaints filed under the Rehabilitation Act, refer to the EEO Complaint Processing Overview and EEO Complaint Processing Policy.